Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Treatment Assignment and Exposure Mappings

-We define an {\it exposure mapping} as a unit-specific onto function that maps an assignment vector and unit specific traits to an exposure value: $f : \Omega \times \Theta \rightarrow \Delta$, where $\theta_i \in \Theta$ quantifies relevant traits of unit $i$.\footnote{The exposure mapping construction is functionally equivalent to the ``effective treatments'' function used by \citet{manski2012_identification_social} (denoted $c_j(.)$ by Manski).
-We find it helpful however to denote separately the unit-specific attributes, $\theta_i$, that feed into the exposure mapping, $f(.)$.
-As discussed below, uncertainty about either of these has quite distinct implications for how the analysis should proceed.} The codomain $\Delta$ contains all of the possible treatment exposures that might be induced in the experiment.
-The contents of $\Delta$ depend on the nature of interference or treatment heterogeneity.
-These exposures may be represented as vectors, discrete classes, or real numbers.
+We define an {\it exposure mapping} as a function that maps an assignment vector and unit-specific traits to an exposure value: $f : \Omega \times \Theta \rightarrow \Delta$, where $\theta_i \in \Theta$ quantifies relevant traits of unit $i$.
+The exposure mapping construction is functionally equivalent to the ``effective treatments'' function used by \citet{manski2012_identification_social}, though we find it helpful to denote separately the unit-specific attributes, $\theta_i$, that feed into the exposure mapping, $f(\cdot)$.
+In applications we consider below, $\theta_i$ is unit $i$'s row in a network adjacency matrix.
+More complex exposure mappings could take in $\theta_i$s that encode other traits of units and their peers---not only network ties, but also differences in age, gender, or other unit-level characteristics.
+Or, $\theta_i$ could encode not only first-degree peer connections, but second-degree connections, third-degree, and so on.
+The codomain $\Delta$ contains all of the possible treatment-induced exposures that might be induced in the experiment.
+The contents of $\Delta$ depend on the nature of interference.
+These exposures may be represented as vectors, discrete classes, or scalar values.
 As we will show formally below, each of the distinct exposures in $\Delta$ may give rise to distinct potential outcomes for each unit in $U$.
-The estimation of causal effects under interference or treatment heterogeneity amounts to using information about treatment {\it assignments}, which come from the experiment's design, to estimate effects defined in terms of {\it treatment exposures}, which result from the interaction of the design (captured by $\Z$) and other underlying features of the population (captured by $f$ and the $\theta_i$s).
+The estimation of causal effects under interference amounts to using information about {\it treatment assignments}, which come from the experiment's design, to estimate effects defined in terms of {\it treatment-induced exposures}, which result from the interaction of the design (captured by $\Z$) and other underlying features of the population (captured by $f$ and the $\theta_i$s).